Skip to main content

 Can I write checks from a money market fund?

 From a money market account (bank product): yes.
 From a money market fund (brokerage product): typically no. You need to transfer to a checking account first.
-This is a minor inconvenience; automated transfers from the brokerage to your checking account handle this seamlessly for regular cash needs.
+This is a minor inconvenience; automated transfers from the brokerage to your checking account handle this automatically for regular cash needs.

 Should I keep my emergency fund in a HYSA or money market fund?

 Either works.
 For strict FDIC safety, use a HYSA and stay under $250,000 per bank.
-For maximum yield (slightly above FDIC-insured options), a government money market fund is reasonable β these hold only US government obligations and are widely considered equivalent in practice.
+For maximum yield (slightly above FDIC-insured options), a government money market fund is reasonable.
+These hold only US government obligations and are widely considered equivalent in practice.
 The 0.2-0.4% yield advantage may not be worth the slight theoretical protection difference for pure emergency funds.

-Ready to Run the Numbers?
+Run the Numbers

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.